rohmanhakim/homepage/content/post/My New Laptop ASUS ZenBook S16.md

 title: "My New Laptop: ASUS ZenBook S16"
 date: 2025-08-25
 draft: false
+categories:
+    - review
+tags:
+    - laptop
+    - amd
+    - asus
+summary: "A personal review and experience with the ASUS ZenBook S16, covering specs, pros, cons, and why it was chosen as a backup workstation."
 ---

 I just bought a new laptop, [ASUS ZenBook S16](https://www.asus.com/laptops/for-home/zenbook/asus-zenbook-s-16-um5606/).
 This is intended to be my backup workstation in case my main computer gets broken or I'm traveling and somehow need to work.